Winterizing Your Boat: Do It Now Before the Freezing Temps Roll In

 Now that your dock is cleared and your boat is warmly tucked away for the winter, use this time to photograph your dock and list it on Dockshare.
 Create an account, share your images and details about your dock, determine your pricing and availability for the upcoming boating season, and earn extra cash.

-Once you’ve taken the steps to properly winterize your boat, you’ll be able to put your mind at ease that your vessel will be ready to roll in the upcoming spring boating season without any potential problems.
-We’re already counting down until we can get our boats out of winter storage.
-122 days until the first day of spring…but who’s keeping track?
+After taking the necessary steps to winterize your boat, you can rest easy knowing it will be ready for the spring boating season without any issues.
+We’re already counting down the days until we can get our boats out of winter storage—122 days until the first day of spring… but who’s really counting?